bruno78/bruno78.github.io/_posts/2017-09-09-create-angular-components-faster.md

   <img class="img-responsive" src="{{ "/assets/img/cac-treefinalresult.png" | prepend: site.baseurl }}">
 </div>

-Looking at ``` about.component.html ``` you should see all the content of the about from your template:
+Looking at ``` about.component.html ``` you should see all the content of the 'about' from your template:

 ```html
 <div class="about">